jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-9.md

 Before the creation of the bank at Amsterdam, the merchants kept certain sums in bags to answer immediate demands in order to lessen the trouble of counting out huge amounts of cash.

-In this case, you must either=
+In this case, you must either:
 - trust the merchant's honesty or
 - you must take the trouble of counting it over.

 If you trusted his fidelity, frequent frauds would be committed.
 If you did not trust him, your trouble was not lessened.

-These led to the creation of that bank=
+These led to the creation of that bank:
 1. You deposit money there.
 2. The bank gives you a bill for that amount.

 You never withdraw your money because the bill will generally sell above par <!-- by jun=  or worth more than its face value -->.

 The bank has no office for withdrawal because there is seldom any withdrawals done.
 Its notes circulate only there.
-In this way=
+In this way:
 - that bank has a good effect in facilitating commerce, and
 - Amsterdam's credit is not endangered by the bank.